goodtiding5/docker-nitter/README.md

   app:
     image: epenguincom/nitter:latest
     container_name: nitter
+    restart: always
+    depends_on:
+      - redis
     volumes:
-      - ./data:/data
+      - ./data/nitter:/data
     ports:
       - "127.0.0.1:8080:8080"
+    environment:
+      - REDIS_HOST="redis"

+  redis:
+    image: redis:alpine
+    container_name: redis
     restart: always
+    volumes:
+      - ./data/redis:/data
 ```

-### Bootstrap
+### Initialization

 Run the following command to bootstrap/populate nitter configuration file and working directories.

 ```
-$ docker-compose run app /entrypoint.sh bootstrap
+$ docker-compose run app /entrypoint.sh init
 ```

-Make any necessary changes to the configuration file `data/nitter.conf` before run the instance.
+Make any necessary changes to the configuration file `data/nitter/nitter.conf` before run the instance.

 ### Running the instance

 This image has a builtin health check mechanism to terminate the container if any problems occur.
 Therefore, it is desired that we should start the container with *auto restart* enabled.

-To start the container, run the following command:
+To start the container in detached mode, run the following command:

 ```
 $ docker-compose up -d
 ```

-It's recommend to put a reverse proxy in front of it for public access.
+It's recommend to deploy a reverse proxy to provide the  public access.

-For nginx, here is the sample setup with letsencryp for the reference:
+For nginx, here is the sample setup with letsencryp for your reference:
 ```
 server {
     listen [::]:443 ssl;